-Late in 1970, legislation was introduced in the United States House of Representatives and Senate which would create an Indian Trust Counsel Authority.
-That Authority would be completely free from control by any Executive Department and would supplant the Departments of Justice and Interior as legal representatives of Indians in any matter concerning their rights or claims to natural resources.
+The Western States Water Council by uanimous vote on April 13, 1973, reiterated former positions (October 9, 1970 and January 14, 1972) opposing the creation of an Indian Trust Counsel Authority.
+Such authority would be free of control by any Executive Department and would supplant the Department of Justice and Interior as legal representatives of Indians in any matter concerning their right or claims to natural resources.

-On October 9, 1970, the Western States Water Council unanimously agreed that Indians should have ready access to the competent legal representation necessary for the protection of their rights to natural resources, and should be encouraged and assisted in the pursuit and protection of those rights.
-However, the Council did not feel the creation of the Indian Trust Counsel Authority was the proper way to achieve those objectives.
+While the Council agreed that Indians should have ready access to the competent legal representation necessary for the protection of their rights to natural resources, and should be encouraged and assisted in the pursuit and protection of those rights, the Council did not feel the creation of the Indian Trust Counsel Authority would achieve those objectives.